Realiserad/fish-ai/README.md

 Create a configuration file `$XDG_CONFIG_HOME/fish-ai.ini` (use `~/.config/fish-ai.ini` if `$XDG_CONFIG_HOME` is not set) where you specify which LLM `fish-ai` should talk to.
-If you're not sure, use GitHub Models.

 #### Anthropic